Ayurveda for Stress Relief: Personalised by Body Type

 Ayurveda reduces stress through a combination of personalised daily routines (Dinacharya), adaptogenic herbs like Ashwagandha and Brahmi, breathing exercises (Pranayama), oil massage (Abhyanga), meditation, and dietary adjustments tailored to your unique body type.

 Ashwagandha is the most widely recommended Ayurvedic adaptogen for stress.
-Research suggests it may help regulate cortisol levels and support the body's resilience to stress.
-However, the best herb for you depends on your body type -- Brahmi suits Pitta types, while Ashwagandha is ideal for Vata.
+Research suggests it may help regulate cortisol levels and support resilience.
+The best herb for you depends on your body type.
+Brahmi suits Pitta types, while Ashwagandha is ideal for Vata.

 Ayurveda may be particularly effective for chronic stress because it addresses root causes rather than symptoms.
 By identifying which dosha is imbalanced and correcting it through diet, lifestyle, herbs, and practices, Ayurveda supports the body's natural stress-response mechanisms over time.